sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 - The body must use the imperative mood.
 See [imperative mood](#imperative-mood).
 - The body lines must wrap at 72 characters.
 - The body can contain bullet points that start with `-` or `*`.
+- The body must not contain footer lines.

 ## Footer